Building a Compartmental PK Model

 6. The @vars block defines the predicted concentration.

-7. The @dynamics block contains the ODEs for the two-compartment PK model.
+7. The @dynamics block contains the ODEs for the one-compartment PK model.

 8. The @derived block generates the predicted concentration conc with a specified residual error model.